All types of eviction actions are moving forward in Maryland. Check the Court’s website for updates: https://mdcourts.gov/coronavirusupdate

 The content on this page was created by a collaboration of the legal services organizations listed and provides information only.
 Individuals considering taking action should consult with an attorney.

-Some types of eviction actions are moving forward in Maryland.
-Existing eviction judgments may still be executed by the Sheriff.
-Eviction cases designated as “emergency” cases by the Court may still be heard.
-Otherwise, new eviction cases are not being heard until on or after January 16, 2021.
-If you had an eviction case hearing scheduled prior to Jan.
-16, you should receive a notice from the Court with a new hearing date.
+All types of eviction actions are moving forward in Maryland.
+Existing eviction judgments are being executed by the Sheriff.
+New and re-scheduled eviction cases began on March 15, 2021.
+If you had an eviction case hearing scheduled prior to March 15, you should receive a notice from the Court with a new hearing date.
 Check the Court’s website for updates: https://mdcourts.gov/coronavirusupdate

-The Centers for Disease Control and Prevention issued an Order giving some renters a defense in certain eviction actions through December 31, 2020.
-See our Frequently Asked Questions for more information.
+The Centers for Disease Control and Prevention issued an Order giving some renters a defense in certain eviction actions.
+This order was recently extended through July 31, 2021.
+See the information above for more details.

-Also, the Governor has ordered that tenants may have a defense related to COVID-19 in certain eviction actions for the duration of the emergency.
+Also, the Governor has ordered that tenants may have a defense related to COVID-19 in certain eviction actions through August 15, 2021.
 Seek legal advice about whether your case is covered by these laws.